yahoo/storm-yarn/README.md

 ## How to install and use
 ### Prerequisite
-Please install Java 8 and Maven 3 first.
+* Install Java 8 and Maven 3 first.
 These two software are necessary to compiling and packaging the source code of storm-on-yarn.

-Before starting, please make sure [Hadoop YARN](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html) have been properly launched.
+* Make sure [Hadoop YARN](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html) have been properly launched.

-Besides, The storm-on-yarn implementation does not include running Zookeeper on YARN.
-Please make sure the Zookeeper service is independently launched beforehands.
+* The storm-on-yarn implementation does not include running Zookeeper on YARN.
+Make sure the Zookeeper service is independently launched beforehands.

 ### Download and build

-You can download the source code of storm-on-yarn or use the command ``git clone <link> `` to get the source code.
+1. Download the source code of storm-on-yarn, e.g., execute the command ``git clone <link> `` to get the source code.

-After you download the source code, you need to edit pom.xml in storm-on-yarn root directory to set the Hadoop version.
+2. Edit pom.xml in storm-on-yarn root directory to set the Hadoop version.

 ![pom.xml](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/editpom.png)